Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 ## Repository and Personal Access Token
-I went ahead and created a (private for now) repository at [https://github.com/MathiasPius/kronform](https://github.com/MathiasPius/kronform), and embarked to configure a personal access token, as the guide requires.
+I went ahead and created a repository [@github/MathiasPius/kronform](https://github.com/MathiasPius/kronform), and embarked to configure a personal access token, as the guide requires.

 Unfortunately the documentation is really vague about which permissions are necessary, and as far as I can tell it isn't explicitly mentioned anywhere.
 Not being entirely sure how Flux works internally, I went ahead and created a PAT with Read/Write access to most of the functionality on *just* the one repository: